EOEPCA/deployment-guide/docs/building-blocks/openeo-engine.md

 #### ZooKeeper

 openEO uses [Apache ZooKeeper](https://zookeeper.apache.org/) under the hood.
-To get a basic ZK installed in your cluster, follow these steps:<br>
+To get a basic ZK installed in your cluster, follow these steps:

-_Note use of variables `${...}` that should be substituted with appropriate values_
+> _Note use of variables `${...}` that should be substituted with appropriate values_

 ```bash
 helm upgrade -i openeo-geotrellis-zookeeper zookeeper \